imranhsayed/autoloaders-with-composer/README.md

 ## Steps taken

 ✅ 1.
 Create two classes `A.php` and `B.php` in classes directory.

 ✅ 2.
-Create `autoload.php` in vendor directory
+Create `autoload.php` in vendor directory.

 ✅ 3.
-Add the `spl_autoload_register()` in `autoload.php` that autoloads only those classes that are instantiated likes so :
+Add the `spl_autoload_register()` in `autoload.php` that autoloads only those classes that are instantiated likes so. :

 ```ruby
     /**